 Dramatherapists normally work from Monday to Friday between 9am and 5pm.
 Some jobs, however, may include weekend and evening sessions.
 They can work in a range of settings, from healthcare facilities to school systems.

-While at work, they often interact with professional from related fields, such as teachers, social workers, psychologists and nurses.
+While at work, they often interact with professionals from related fields, such as teachers, social workers, psychologists and nurses.

 Dramatherapists working on a freelance basis often travel between different locations.